AineNicD/pands-project/README.md

 import seaborn as sns
 import numpy as np
 ~~~
-Once you are sure you have the right software installed with the accompying library(I cannnot recomend Anaconda enough for this)
+Once you are sure you have the right software installed with the accompanying library (I cannnot recomend Anaconda enough for this)
 Get to know what you are working with.
 * [Learnpython.org](https://www.learnpython.org/) is a great source for this.
 For
-* "[pandas](https://pandas.pydata.org/)- pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool,built on top of the Python programming language."
+* [pandas](https://pandas.pydata.org/)- " is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool,built on top of the Python programming language."
-* "[matplotlib](https://matplotlib.org/) Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python"
+* [matplotlib](https://matplotlib.org/) " is a comprehensive library for creating static, animated, and interactive visualizations in Python"
-* "[seaborn](https://seaborn.pydata.org/) is a Python data visualization library based on matplotlib.
+* [seaborn](https://seaborn.pydata.org/) "is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics."
-* "[numpy](https://numpy.org/) is a general-purpose array-processing package.
+* [numpy](https://numpy.org/) "is a general-purpose array-processing package.
 It provides a high-performance multidimensional array object, and tools for working with these arrays.
 It is the fundamental package for scientific computing with Python."

 Those websites are full of information about how to use the tools and is a great source for code.
 Also a quick google search is sure to bring good results.